ScaleSec/aws-eventbridge-cis-alarms/cloudformation/README.md

 ## Usage Instructions
 1. Setup your local credentials and verify you are deploying into the appropriate account.
 You can confirm by running `aws sts get-caller-identity`
 3. Navigate in to the cloudformation directory
 2. We must first create the lambda package and upload the package to S3.
-Run `aws cloudformation package --template-file cis-eventbridge.yaml --s3-bucket desired_s3_bucket --output-template-file packaged-template.json` replacing desired_s3_bucket with the bucket to upload the lambda package too.
+Run `aws cloudformation package --template-file cis-eventbridge.yaml --s3-bucket desired_s3_bucket --output-template-file packaged-template.json` replacing desired_s3_bucket with the bucket to upload the lambda package to.
 This will also create an updated cloudformation template called packaged-template.json.
 This is the template we will use to deploy.
 3. Deploy the code by running `aws cloudformation deploy --template-file packaged-template.json --stack-name eventbridge-alerts --capabilities CAPABILITY_NAMED_IAM`